 The Definitive Guide on How to Use Incense in Meditation and Ritual Practices

-Incense and its use in meditation and ritual has deep roots in the history of our world.
+Before we talk more about How to Use Incense for Meditation, we thought it was important to talk a bit about why one would choose to use incense for meditation.
+Incense and its use in meditation and ritual have deep roots in the history of our world.

 The Aztecs had the Palo Santo tree, the Christians had their Frankincense and Myrrh, and the Buddhist used a whole host of incenses in their rituals, meditations, and even as medicine.
 These examples are but a few of the civilizations which have used incense for Millenia.